ajfisher/llm-advisors/README.md

 ```

 It serves on `http://127.0.0.1:8000/` and lets you start conversations, pick
+members/chairman/turns, watch live per-member status (with a stop control),
-members/chairman/turns, and browse past runs from `conversations/`.
+and browse/delete past runs from `conversations/`.

 ## 5. Configuration